Amazon KDP ▷ Register and Sell Books from Nigeria (Earn $1k)

 Steps to Starting Amazon Kindle Publishing in Nigeria

-Here are steps to start profitable Amazon Kindle Publishing in Nigeria:
+Here are steps to start profitable Amazon Kindle Direct Publishing in Nigeria:

 1. Set up a KDP Account